rritec/powerbi/Notebooks/PBI_01_06_Power Query Editor Combine Data.md

 - In power BI, we can combine data intwo ways
 	1. Append
 	2. Merge
-1. Append
+## Append
-    - Rows appending
+1. Rows appending
-    -  It is equal to sql union all
+1. It is equal to sql union all
-    - Append rules
+1. Append rules
 	- Rule 1: The number of columns in each table should be same, other wise it will fill with null values.
 	- Rule 2: The respective columns data types shoud be same
-1. Merge
-    - It is equal to SQL Joins
-    - It supports **6** types of joins
-	1. Inner Join
-	2. Left outer Join
-	3. Right Outer Join
-	4. Full Outer Join
-	5. Right Anti Join
-	6. Left Anti Join

-## Append

-- **Scenario:** Append emp10,emp20 and emp30 tables as **emp102030**
+### Exercise 1: Append emp10,emp20 and emp30 tables as **emp102030**

-### Sql Query
+#### Sql Query
 - Create required tables

 ``` sql